 Vandalizing Highways and Bridges

-Likewise, it is against the law in Oklahoma to maliciously dig up, remove, break or injure any part of a public highway or bridge.
+Likewise, it is against the law in Oklahoma to maliciously dig up, remove, break, or injure any part of a public highway or bridge.
 These public works are meant to be safe and their destruction can cause significant injury or death.
 Therefore, Oklahoma treats these crimes as felonies.
 Okla.
-Stat.
-21 § 1753.
+Stat. tit.
+21 § 1753

 Damaging Fruit and Other Trees and Shrubs

 Although we may not think of it as destroying property, picking another’s fruit is the destruction of property.
 So is an injury such as bruising, breaking, removing, or cutting down any part of another’s tree, shrub, vine or hedge.
-It is a crime punishable but a fine from $10 to $100 or by up to 30 days in the county jail.
+It is a crime punishable by a fine between $10 and $100 or up to 30 days in the county jail.
 Okla.
-Stat.
-21 § 1773.
+Stat. tit.
+21 § 1773

 In Oklahoma, it is against the law to maliciously remove or deface any landmarks.
-This is true is the landmark is made out of stone, wood, trees, or any other material which were built to mark boundaries or any tract of land.
+This is true is the landmark is made out of stone, wood, trees, or any other material which was built to mark boundaries or any tract of land.
 Likewise, it is against the law to cut down or remove any tree which has marks on it for this purpose.
 Okla.
-Stat.
-21 § 1774.
+Stat. tit.
+21 § 1774

 The disfigurement or destruction of artwork or a monument within city limits is a misdemeanor.
-It is also a misdemeanor t0 damage any shade tree or ornamental plant if you are not the owner wherever matter where the property is situated, and whether it is private or public land.
+It is also a misdemeanor to damage any shade tree or ornamental plant if you are not the owner regardless of whether it is private or public land.
 Okla.
-Stat.
-21 § 1784.
+Stat. tit.
+21 § 1784

-It is a felony in Oklahoma to tear up, disfigure, destroy, or break any book. map, chart, picture, statue or other work of literature or art in a public library, gallery, museum, collection, or other exhibition.
-Felonious vandalism is punishable by up to 3 years in prison or up to 1 year in the county jail.
+It is a felony in Oklahoma to tear up, disfigure, destroy, or break any book. map, chart, picture, statue, or other work of literature or art in a public library, gallery, museum, collection, or other exhibition.
+Felonious vandalism is punishable by up to three years in prison or up to a year in jail.
 Okla.
-Stat.
-21 § 1785.
+Stat. tit.
+21 § 1785

 Oklahoma law is strict about vandalism.
 Depending on the circumstances, vandalism can be charged as either a felony or a misdemeanor.
 Both charges are punishable by jail time.
 Even on a misdemeanor, you could serve up to a year in county jail.
-The act that you thought a prank might actually land you in jail.
+The mere act that you thought of a playing a prank could actually land you in jail.